 When do Tourette’s symptoms occur?

 Tics are triggered by certain situations.
-It could be when the individual is in a stressful situation, feeling anxious, ill or tired.
-The occurrence of tics can be reduced by participating in an activity that requires a high amount of concentration, like playing in a competitive sports team or reading a book.
+It could be when you’re in a stressful situation, feeling anxious, ill or tired.
+Tics may be reduced when participating in an activity that requires a lot of concentration, like playing in a sports team or reading a book.

-Even though tics can be controlled, it is understood that releasing the tics as soon as they come on is best for the sufferer.
+Even though tics can be controlled, it is understood that releasing the tics as soon as they come on is best for those affected.
 This reduces the occurrence of a more severe ‘tic attack’ which is what may happen after a tic has been suppressed for a long period of time.

-People with Tourette's are likely to show signs of other conditions commonly associated with the syndrome.
-These are:
+People with Tourette's are likely to show signs of other conditions commonly associated with the syndrome, including:

 Echolalia (repeating other’s words)